 For most people living in Bangkok, the typical short time kind of weekend trip will be one to a beach and there you got four options: Pattaya, Bang Saen, Cha Am and Hua Hin.
-Sure Pattaya is always good, Bang Saen I’m not the biggest fan of (I have once included it in my list of the worst beaches in Thailand mainly for the pollution and lack of nightlife options) and the beach in Cha Am is alright but the town itself just too small and rather boring.
+Sure Pattaya is always good, Bang Saen I’m not the biggest fan of (I have once included it in my list of the worst beaches in Thailand mainly due to the pollution and lack of nightlife options) and the beach in Cha Am is alright but the town itself just too small and rather boring.
 If you’re just out for some good seafood you could also visit Pom Phrachun on a day trip, a place you might not even have heard of.

 So I’ve recently visited Hua Hin twice for long weekends and I really enjoyed it.
 The beach is beautiful and not too crowded, the locals are very friendly and the overall slow pace of life in town feels good for a break from the hustle and bustle of Bangkok – but that doesn’t mean the lights go off after sunset!

-1. Hua Hin Beach
+Hua Hin Beach

-For most people the main reason of any trip to Hua Hin – the white sand beach.
-It’s beautiful yet not breathtaking, well visited yet by no means crowded and there are a few food and drink vendors around but not as many that it gets annoying like in other beach towns in Thailand.
+For most people the main reason of any trip to Hua Hin – the White Sand Beach.
+It’s beautiful yet not breathtaking, well visited yet by no means crowded and there are a few food and drink vendors around, but not as many that it gets annoying like in other beach towns in Thailand.

 You can also do some horse riding here and they usually charge 200 Baht for 15 minutes, 300 Baht for 30 minutes and 600 Baht for 1 hour.
 The horses are usually hanging out with their Thai owners at the main beach entrance next to the Sofitel (see the map below).

-2. Viewpoint on Wat Khao Takiap
+Viewpoint on Wat Khao Takiap

 To get a feeling what Hua Hin really is like and looks like, don’t miss out a ride up to the hill at the southern end of town called Wat Khao Takiap.
-The name includes the word “Wat” because there’s a temple on the top of the hill and you need to walk up like 50 stairs from the carpark and the crazy monkeys to get there and to the viewpoint.
+The name includes the word “Wat” because there’s a temple on the top of the hill and you need to walk up like 50 steps from the carpark and the crazy monkeys to get there and to the viewpoint.

-Really beautiful and the best possible views all over Hua Hin beach, the very few big buildings arising on the coastline and the green and lush hinterland.
+Really beautiful and the best possible views all over Hua Hin Beach, the very few big buildings arising on the coastline and the green and lush hinterland.
 Just don’t make the mistake like me and come too early at like 1pm as it’s damn hot up there and you can get even nicer pics than I took when I was there last week.

-3. Wat Huai Mongkol
+Wat Huay Mongkol

 Apart from the statue there is nothing really of interest in this area except maybe the adjacent monastery and the typical food and drink street vendors all over the place.

-4. Hua Hin Night Market
+Hua Hin Night Market

-The main reason for a lot of Bangkokians isn’t even the beach but the Hua Hin Night Market where they sit together with friends for a couple of hours in one of the many seafood restaurants.
-Squid, mussels, shrimp, crab, fish etc. it couldn’t be more delicious and they’re grilling the food right in front of the tables.
+The main reason for a lot of Bangkokians to visit here isn’t even the beach, but the Hua Hin Night Market where they sit together with friends for a couple of hours in one of the many seafood restaurants.
+Squid, mussels, shrimp, crab, fish etc., it couldn’t be more fresh and delicious and they’re grilling the food right in front of the tables.

-5. The Venezia Hua Hin
+The Venezia Hua Hin

 Probably the best dating spot in town, The Venezia is a theme village that combines picturesque colorful mediterranean buildings with shopping and entertainment opportunities.
-There are 316 little shops spread on the immense 73,600 sqm park as well as a 200 meter long “Grand Canal” where you can book a ride on the iconic Venetian gondolas with your girl.
+There are 316 little shops spread on the immense 73,600sqm park as well as a 200 meter long “Grand Canal” where you can book a ride on the iconic Venetian gondolas with your girl.

 A similar nice spot to spend a few hours of the afternoon with your girl is Plearn Wan – just like The Venice a theme shopping park, but smaller and Thai style.
 My friend that I visited the place with told me “this is how markets in Thailand used to look like in the early 20th century”.

-Hua Hin may be a relatively small town but all these sites are spread all over the place and a couple of them (Wat Khao Takiap & Wat Huai Mongkol) even well out of the town center.
-I highly recommend you rent a motorcycle for at least one day (scooters from 200 Baht for 24 hours).
+Hua Hin may be a relatively small town, but all these attractions are spread all over the place and a couple of them (Wat Khao Takiap & Wat Huay Mongkol) are even well out of the town center.
+I highly recommend you to rent a motorbike for at least one day (scooters from 200 Baht for 24 hours).